smjcrane/scheduling-app/README.md

 npx playwright test
 ```

 The tests expect specific values to be in the database.
 To set up a test database instance, run `tests/init.ts`.
-This will overwrite the entire database.
+This will overwrite the entire database, so it is recommended to use a different airtable database specified in .env.test.local.